Plant Pathology Faculty

 Global Systematics, Ecology, and Biogeography of Ectomycorrhizal Fungi

 Ectomycorrhizal fungi are mutualistic symbionts that associate with a wide diversity of plants, including ecologically important pines, oaks, and eucalypts as well as economically important orchard crop trees such as pecans, hazelnuts, and chestnuts.
 These plant symbiotic fungi are important because they enhance plant nutrient uptake, mitigate drought stress, and aid in plant establishment.
 ECM fungi are hyperdiverse but because they live most of their lives hidden in forest soils they can be challenging to study.
 We use molecular tools to examine their diversity, distribution, and ecological interactions at both local and global scales.
-Studies in my lab have focused on the ECM communities associated with individual plant lineages (e.g. the south Asian endemic Keteleeria – Ge et al. 2012) and have explored the biology, molecular ecology, and morphology of particular fungal lineages (e.g. cryptic diversity in Membranomyces, a resupinate group within the Clavulina lineage – Uehling et al., 2013).
-Several ongoing projects in the lab are broadly focused on the biology of ECM fungi.
+Studies in my lab have focus on the biogeography and diversity of ECM fungal communities associated with particular plant lineages and we have also explored the biology, ecology, morphology, systematics and evolution of particular fungal lineages.
+Several ongoing projects in the lab are broadly focused on the biology of ECM fungi (see below).

 Neotropical Ectomycorrhizal Fungi in the Guiana Shield of South America